The maximum group size for a proper conversation is four, or five at a push.

 What is a co-creation meeting?

-Co-creation meetings are known more commonly as large group interventions, large-scale events, and ‘whole system in the room’ events.
+Co-creation meetings are also known as large group interventions, large-scale events, and ‘whole system in the room’ events.

 A co-creation meeting is a collaborative gathering that takes place over half a day, an entire day or several days, generally forming part of a broader organisational change or innovation programme.